Long positions on GBP/USD:

 Note: The author considers the period and prices of moving averages on the one-hour chart which differ from the general definition of the classic daily moving averages on the daily chart.

 If the pair declines, the lower band of the indicator near 1.2040 will act as support.

 - Moving average determines the current trend by smoothing volatility and noise.
 Period 50.
 Marked in yellow on the chart.

 - Moving average determines the current trend by smoothing volatility and noise.
-The period is 30.
-It is marked in green on the graph.
+Period 30.
+Marked in green on the chart.

 - MACD indicator (Moving Average Convergence/Divergence).
 Fast EMA 12.
 Slow EMA 26.
 SMA 9.